isomerpages/moe-tmjc/index.md

   - infopic:
       title: Arts and Humanities Week 2023
       subtitle: Event Highlights
-      description: "The TMJC Arts and Humanities Week 2023 took place from 8 to 12 May. "
+      description: The TMJC Arts and Humanities Week 2023 took place from 8 to 12 May.
       button: Find Out More
       alt: Image alt text
       url: /event-highlight-about-us/permalink/
       image: /images/Homepage/Infopic/2023/Term
         2/2023-t2-events-infopic_humantitiesweek.JPG
-  - infopic:
-      title: Parent Engagement Talk 2023
-      subtitle: Announcements
-      image: /images/Homepage/Infopic/2023/Term
-        2/2023-t1-announcement-infopics_pet.JPG
-      alt: Image alt text
-      description: TMJC will be organising a Parent Engagement Talk - Connecting with Your Child on 19 May 2023, Friday from 7.00pm to 8.30pm.
-      button: Find Out More
-      url: /about-us/Announcements
   - infopic:
       title: Ushering the New Year of Rabbit in TMJC
       subtitle: Media Stories